-On December 31, 2020, the Company completed the sale of 6,241,473 shares of its common stock in a private placement to BIMA at a price to the public of approximately \$104.14 per share, resulting in aggregate gross proceeds to the Company of \$650.0 million.
+On December 31, 2020, the Company completed the sale of 6,241,473 shares of its common stock in a private placement to BIMA at a price of approximately \$104.14 per share, resulting in aggregate gross proceeds to the Company of \$650.0 million.
+For additional information, refer to Note 6, Collaboration Agreements.